ckeditor/ckeditor5/README.md

 ### Ideas and discussions

-The main development repository of CKEditor 5 is located at [https://github.com/ckeditor/ckeditor5](https://github.com/ckeditor/ckeditor5).
+The development repository of CKEditor 5 is located at [https://github.com/ckeditor/ckeditor5](https://github.com/ckeditor/ckeditor5).
 This is the best place for bringing opinions and contributions.
 Letting the core team know if they are going in the right or wrong direction is great feedback and will be much appreciated!

 ### Development